veracode/gen-ir/Documentation/releasing_an_update.md

 ## Releasing a Gen IR version

-As mentioned in the [Branching Model](branching_model.md), features should be merged into the `unstable`.
+As mentioned in the [Branching Model](branching_model.md), features should be merged into the `develop` branch.
 You should never merge a feature directly to `main`.

-To release a new version of `gen-ir`, open a merge request from `unstable` to `main` at the commit point you're wanting to release.
+To release a new version of `gen-ir`, create a release branch and open a merge request from the release branch (see the [Branching Model](branching_model.md)) to `main` at the commit point you're wanting to release and to `develop`.
 Allow any automated check, peer reviews, and - when approved - merge the request.

 Then, on your local machine: